What is your property manager's contact info?

 Are there places to shop on the island?

 The Food Fair on 19th is the best for groceries.
 Kathy's Bakery is across the street from the Food Fair and is nice.
 For fresh seafood, try Ronald's Seafood in the marina on 3rd.
 Pinder's Grocery is in the marina near 6th.
 Harbourside Rentals has a really good gift shop and a great selection of t-shirts.
 There is a good hardware store around 3rd and Main by the lumberyard.
+There is a convenient store on 10th that is open Sundays.

 For anything electronic, there's Electric City on 13th.
 If you encounter computer or cell phone problems, you might also check with Darrin Sands at Sotheby's Realty.
 He has a side business called Computers and Tings.